 - Who you’re travelling with – I personally think this is a worthwhile investment if you’ve got kids

-- How far you’re travelling – If it’s a 2 hour or more drive, sometimes you just want to get in and pop the kettle on rather than queueing, especially when on holiday.
+- How far you’re travelling – If it’s a 2-hour or more drive, sometimes you just want to get in and pop the kettle on rather than queue, especially when on holiday.

 Personally, I love to travel on a budget and can’t justify the additional cost of early arrival.
 I’d much rather spend that money on one of the fantastic activities.

 For us, it’s a better investment.
 However, I can just as easily see why many choose to book an early arrival pass to take away the stress of a trip to Center Parcs.

 If you don’t book early arrival at Center Parcs, but do have the day off from work and want to make the most of your visit consider turning up at lunchtime and going swimming, after swimming grab a bite to eat and then go back to your car and drive to your lodge a little later (around 6pm) when the majority of folks have checked-in and unpacked.

 This way you’ll get the benefit of not having to queue, without the cost of early arrival, while maximising your all-important holiday time.